People > Our People > Adam and Catherine Leichner

 By Marc Trueb

 Adam Leichner and Catherine Maria (née Justus) had three sons - Philip, George, and Conrad.
 They also had one daughter, Helen Christina.
 All were born in the colony of Huck in Saratov Province.
-All four of the children immigrated to the United States, but their parents did not leave Russia and may have been deceased when their children came over.
+All four children immigrated to the United States, but their parents did not leave Russia and may have been deceased when their children came over.

 Conrad Leichner built homes for several Volga Germans: Henry Geist (1910), Mr. Hergert (1910), Conrad Yost (1913), George Hohnstein (1924), Peter Miller (1911), L. Schnell (1914), George Schreiber (1910), P. Schreiber (1910) and John Spady (1910).
-These names are from building permits that were drawn and recorded in The Oregonian Newspaper.
+These names are from building permits drawn and recorded in The Oregonian Newspaper.

 Conrad Leichner built homes for several Volga Germans: Henry Geist (1910), Mr. Hergert (1910), Conrad Yost (1913), George Hohnstein (1924), Peter Miller (1911), L. Schnell (1914), George Schreiber (1910), P. Schreiber (1910) and John Spady (1910).
-These names are from building permits that were drawn and recorded in The Oregonian Newspaper.
+These names are from building permits drawn and recorded in The Oregonian Newspaper.

 |